dafneMena/iOS101_Prework/README.md

 Describe any challenges encountered while building the app.

-The most challenging encounter was adding the image assest and building the 'reset' function.
+The most challenging encounter was adding the image asset and building the 'reset' function.

 ## License